Ebnhussein/FAKEKILLER-9000/README.md

 ### ✅ 1.
 Prerequisites

 - Python ≥ 3.7
 - Chrome or Chromium browser
 - A Facebook account and valid cookies
+- **Set Facebook language to English (US)** ⚠️

 ---